Credit: @iamanar92 on Instagram

 Masks are encouraged, but optional in most settings per New York State guidelines.
 Individual businesses or attractions may require mask wearing.
 Call ahead and check websites and social media to make sure attractions and amenities are open and available.

-Originally published 01/09/2019
+Originally published: 01/09/2019

 1. Empire State Plaza Ice Rink (Capital-Saratoga)

 Each winter, the reflecting pools in Empire State Plaza transform into a beautiful ice skating rink.
-From December through to March, you can enjoy free ice skating, along with refreshments, and a variety of events, including the New York State Holiday Tree Lighting ceremony, live music, and entertainment.
-Take in views of the grand New York State Capitol building, The Egg performing arts center and Corning Tower, and more.
+From December through March, you can enjoy free ice skating, along with refreshments, and a variety of events, including the New York State Holiday Tree Lighting ceremony, live music, and entertainment.
+Take in views of the grand New York State Capitol building, The Egg performing arts center, Corning Tower, and more.
 The rink is open Tuesday through Sunday, and includes a skate lounge with lockers and available skate rentals in the glass pavilion adjacent to the rink.
-Skate rentals are $4 for adults, $3 for children 12 and under; a photo ID is required for skate rentals; every Saturday is Hannaford Free Skate Rental Saturday; 25¢ locker rentals.
+Skate rentals are $5 for adults, $3 for children 12 and under; a photo ID is required for skate rentals; every Saturday is Hannaford Free Skate Rental Saturday; 25¢ locker rentals.

 2. Bear Mountain Ice Rink (Hudson Valley)

-Through March, families will enjoy a fun day of outdoor ice skating in an alpine-like setting at the foot of Bear Mountain at Bear Mountain State Park.
+Through March 3rd, families will enjoy a fun day of outdoor ice skating in an alpine-like setting at the foot of Bear Mountain at Bear Mountain State Park.
 The rink, popular with visitors from New York City, and Westchester and Rockland counties, also has hiking trails behind it, as well as an adjacent large lawn for children to play.
 The best times to skate are in the morning and early evening, and, for your convenience, skate rentals, skating lessons, and lockers are available. $5, children 4 and under free; skate rentals $10; skate sharpening $10.
 Closed on Christmas Day.

 3. Kiwanis Ice Arena (Catskills)